Identifiability of asymmetric circular and cylindrical distributions: Abstract

 \section{Abstract}

 Identifiability of statistical models is a fundamental and essential condition that is required to prove the consistency of maximum likelihood estimators.
-However, the identifiability of the skew families of distributions on the circle and cylinder for estimating model parameters has not been fully investigated in the literature.
-In this paper, a new method to prove the identifiability of asymmetric circular and cylindrical distributions is proposed.
-Consequently, we prove the identifiability of general sine-skewed circular distributions, including the sine-skewed von Mises and sine-skewed wrapped Cauchy distributions and a M\"{o}bius transformed distribution, which can be regarded as asymmetric distributions on the unit circle.
-Moreover, we prove the identifiability of some cylindrical distributions wherein the marginal distribution of a circular random variable is represented by a sine-skewed distribution.
-This study facilitates the future research on the applicability of our method to finite mixtures of asymmetric circular and cylindrical distributions for demonstrating generic identifiability. : Asymmetric distributions; Circular distributions; Cylindrical distributions; Diophantine approximations; Identifiability;
+The identifiability of the skew families of distributions on the circle and cylinder for estimating model parameters has not been fully investigated in the literature.
+In this paper, a new method combining the trigonometric moments and the simultaneous Diophantine approximation is proposed to prove the identifiability of asymmetric circular and cylindrical distributions.
+Using this method, we prove the identifiability of general sine-skewed circular distributions, including the sine-skewed von Mises and sine-skewed wrapped Cauchy distributions, and that of a M\"{o}bius transformed cardioid distribution, which can be regarded as asymmetric distributions on the unit circle.
+In addition, we prove the identifiability of two cylindrical distributions wherein both marginal distributions of a circular random variable are the sine-skewed wrapped Cauchy distribution, and conditional distributions of a random variable on the non-negative real line given the circular random variable are a Weibull distribution and a generalized Pareto-type distribution, respectively.